Slideshow: A Visual Guide to Understanding Osteoarthritis

 Risk Factors You Can Control

 Because injured joints are more vulnerable to osteoarthritis, doing anything that damages the joints can raise your risk.
 This includes sports that have a high rate of injury and jobs that require repetitive motion, such as bending the knees to install flooring.
-Obesity is another risk factor -- it has been linked specifically to osteoarthritis of the knees and hips.
+Obesity is another risk factor -- it has been linked specifically to osteoarthritis of the hands, knees and hips.

 Impact on Daily Life